Kyo Kusanagi: In The King of Fighters

-Kyo is the head of the Kusanagi clan who can create fire to create a martial art, having surpassed his father and mentor Saisyu at the age of 15, years before his debut as a fighter.
-Several years before the games, the Kusanagi and Yasakani clans were allies until the latter made a pact with the snake demon Orochi, creating a cridged.
-Kyo's rivalry with the Yasakani descendant Iori Yagami is one of mutual hatred rather than history.
-In the first King of Fighters video game, Kyo stars in the famous fighting tournament as the leader of the Japan Team with Benimaru Nikaido and Goro Daimon, becoming rookie champions to defeat the host, Rugal Bernstein, in revenge of Saisyu's death, Kyo's father.
+Kyo is the head of the Kusanagi clan of martial artists who can create fire, surpassing his father and mentor Saisyu at the age of 15, years before his debut as a fighter as his father went missing before his debut.
+Several years before the games, the Kusanagi and Yasakani clans were allies until the latter made a pact with the snake demon Orochi, creating a ridge.
+However, Kyo's rivalry with the Yasakani descendant Iori Yagami is one of mutual hatred rather than history.
+In the first King of Fighters video game, Kyo stars in the famous fighting tournament as the leader of the Japan Team along with Benimaru Nikaido and Goro Daimon, becoming rookie champions by defeating the host, Rugal Bernstein and revenging the death of Kyo's father, Saisyu, deciding to train to win the next tournament again.
 In the next title, Rugal has revived and brainwashed Saisyu in revenge but Kyo makes him regain his sense.
 Rugal uses the power of Orochi to face Kyo but following his defeat, it consumes his entire body.
 For The King of Fighters '96, Kyo trains alone to develop a fighting style to defeat the mysterious Goenitz.
 In Chizuru Kagura's tournament, the host wants Kyo and Iori on her team to help defeat Orochi, eventually taking down its servant Goenitz together.
 In The King of Fighters '97, Kyo faces Orochi's remaining followers, the New Faces Team, who aim to revive Orochi by sacrificing Kyo's girlfriend, Yuki.
 Kyo and Iori eventually defeat the revived Orochi.
 In KOF '98, Kyo appears in the classic Japan Team and as an alternative version with moves used in previous games.

 Kyo is a secret character in The King of Fighters '99 which reveals he was kidnapped by the NESTS syndicate following Orochi's defeat, resulting in the creation of clones of himself as well as experiments including the new protagonist K' and the villain Krizalid.
 If the player has accrued enough points, Kyo can be faced in a bonus fight.
-He continues his fight alone in The King of Fighters 2000 where he meets Krizalid's superior Zero in his last moments, but in The King of Fighters 2001, he reunites with his old teammates and his self-proclaimed student Shingo Yabuki to face the remaining NESTS agents.
+He continues his fight alone in The King of Fighters 2000 where he meets Krizalid's superior Zero in his last moments, but in The King of Fighters 2001, he reunites with his old teammates and his self-proclaimed student Shingo Yabuki to face the remaining NESTS agents and return home to Yuki in the aftermath.
 In KOF 2002, Kyo is a playable character on the original Japan Team.